Lombiq/Hastlayer-SDK/Docs/Benchmarks.md

 The utilization and power usage information was inside the `HardwareFramework/reports` directory.

+## Catapult

+Comparing the performance of the Catapult FPGA to the Catapult node's host PC's performance.

-### Catapult
+### Details

+[Microsoft Project Catapult](https://www.microsoft.com/en-us/research/project/project-catapult/) servers used via the [Project Catapult Academic Program](https://www.microsoft.com/en-us/research/academic-program/project-catapult-academic-program/).
+These contain the following hardware:

+- FPGA: Mt Granite card with an Altera Stratix V 5SGSMD5H2F35 FPGA and two channels of 4 GB DDR3 RAM, connected to the host via PCIe Gen3 x8.
+Main clock is 150 Mhz, power consumption is at most 29 W (source: "[A Cloud-Scale Acceleration Architecture](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/10/Cloud-Scale-Acceleration-Architecture.pdf)").
+- Host: 2 x Intel Xeon E5-2450 CPUs with 16 physical, 32 logical cores each, with a base clock of 2.1 GHz.
+Power consumption is around 95 W under load (based on the processor's TDP, [see here](https://ark.intel.com/content/www/us/en/ark/products/64611/intel-xeon-processor-e5-2450-20m-cache-2-10-ghz-8-00-gt-s-intel-qpi.html); the power draw is likely larger when the CPU increases its clock speed under load).
-Comparing the performance of the Catapult FPGA (i.e. the Mt Granite card) to the Catapult node's host PC's performance.
-Only a single CPU is assumed to be running under 100% load for the power usage figures for the sake of simplicity.
+- Only a single CPU is assumed to be running under 100% load for the power usage figures for the sake of simplicity.

+### Measurements

 | Algorithm             | Speed advantage | Power advantage |   Parallelism  |   CPU  | CPU power | FPGA utilization | Net FPGA | Total FPGA | FPGA power |
 |:----------------------|:---------------:|:---------------:|:--------------:|:------:|:---------:|:----------------:|:--------:|:----------:|:----------:|